TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

      \end{array}.
 $$

 With the spectral decomposition (see {prf:ref}`Thm:SymmetricMat:SpectralDecomp`) we found that any symmetric matrix $A$ can be written as a linear combination of rank one matrices $P_i$.
 Moreover, these matrices $P_i$ can be interpreted as projections onto orthogonal one-dimensional subspaces of $\R^n$.
-Here the least we can say is that we have written $A$ as a linear combination of two rank 1 matrices.
+Here the least we can say is that we have written the matrix  $A$ of rank 2 as a linear combination of two rank 1 matrices.
 :::

 ::::